IDA-HumanCapital/fife/docs/user_guide.md

 | HDF5 		               | .h5 	    |
 | JSON 		               | .json      |

+If you execute FIFE from a directory with a single file with any of these extensions except .json, FIFE will use the data from that file.
+If you execute FIFE from a directory with multiple such files, or if you wish to use a data file in a different directory than the directory where you want to store your results, you will need use the `DATA_FILE_PATH` configuration parameter to specify the path to your data file.

 Input data may not contain any of the following feature names:

 -	`_duration`
 -	`_event_observed`
+-	`_maximum_lead`
+-	`_period`
 -	`_predict_obs`
 -	`_test`
 -   `_validation`